A tutorial to higher rankings for WordPress sites

 Before you publish new posts or pages, you may also wish to consider removing ‘function words‘ from your permalink.
 These are words like “a”, “and”, and “the”.
 When done carefully, this may make your permalinks more readable, and easier to use or link to.
 Posts with especially long titles may benefit from this approach.

-For posts which have already been published, we’d recommend being careful when changing permalinks.
+For posts that you have already published, we’d recommend being careful when changing permalinks.
 If people have already linked to your pages, changing the URLs may make a mess.
-Even though WordPress will sometimes redirect users to the new location (the redirects manager in Yoast SEO Premium handles this automatically, and more reliably), changing URLs can impact performance.
+Even though WordPress will sometimes redirect users to the new location (the redirect manager in Yoast SEO Premium handles this automatically and more reliably), changing URLs can impact performance.

 2.3.3.
 Optimize your page title

 Each page’s title — the contents of the HTML

 <title> tag — can be one of the most important factors for ranking well in search results.
 Not only is it the literal title of the tab or browser window, but it’s also the first line people see in the search results.
 It describes what your page is or is about and acts as an advert that encourages users to click.